Structuring Trademark Licenses: Negotiating Scope, Quality Control, Territory and Other Key Provisions

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will provide guidance to counsel for trademark owners and licensees on negotiating key terms in trademark licensing agreements.
+This CLE course will provide guidance to counsel for trademark owners and licensees on negotiating key terms in trademark licensing agreements.
 The panel will offer approaches for avoiding common pitfalls and best practices for structuring the agreements.

 - Key provisions in trademark licenses